(For 2016–2017 academic year)

 - No course with a grade below C will count for major credit.

 - For students electing a double major in political science and international relations, no more than two courses may be counted for completion of both majors.
 For students seeking a major in political science and a minor in international relations, no courses may be double-counted.

 Minor Program in Political Science

 The requirements for a minor in political science are as follows:

 - The minor consists of five political science courses.
-Of these five courses, no more than two can be at the 100 or 200 level, and at least one course must be taken in each of the four subfields of American politics (AM), comparative politics (CO), international relations (IR), and political theory (TH).
+Of these five courses, two must be at the 100 or 200 level and three must be at the 300 or 400 level.
+The two 100 or 200 level courses cannot be from the same subfield of the curriculum.
+They must be from two of the following: American politics (AM), comparative politics (CO), international relations (IR), and political theory (TH).

 - Normally, no more than one independent study course, transfer credit, or political science course taken while participating in a Colgate off-campus study group (except those study groups sponsored by the Department of Political Science) is accepted for credit toward a minor.
 Requests for exceptions must be approved in advance by the faculty member designated to authorize transfer credits.

 - No course with a grade below C will count as credit for the minor.